Boston I-751 Lawyer for Removal of U.S. Residency Conditions

 - In some instances, Affidavits from people who have known both spouses since the conditional residence was granted and have personal knowledge of the marriage and relationship

-- If you are filing as an individual due to the death of your spouse, submit a copy of the death certificate with your petition, along with evidence of the qualifying relationship.
+- If you are filing with a self-petition because your spouse has passed away, include a copy of the death certificate with your petition, along with proof of your qualifying marital relationship.

-- If you are filing as an individual because your marriage has been terminated, submit a copy of the final divorce decree or other document terminating or annulling the marriage, along with evidence of the qualifying relationship.
+- If you are self-petitioning because your marriage has ended, include a copy of the final divorce decree or another legal document showing the marriage was terminated or annulled, as well as evidence of your qualifying marital relationship.

-- If you are filing as an individual because you and/or your conditional resident child were battered or subjected to extreme cruelty, submit the following:
+- If you are filing with a self-petition because you or your conditional resident child were battered or subjected to extreme cruelty, include:

-- Evidence of the abuse, such as copies of police, courts, medical records, school officials, clergy, social workers, and other social service workers.
+- Proof of the abuse, such as police reports, court records, or statements from doctors, school officials, clergy, social workers, or other service providers.

-- Evidence that you sought the safety of a shelter for the abused or similar protection
+- Evidence that you sought safety, such as proof of staying in a shelter or receiving similar protection.

-- Photographs and medical records showing your injuries;
+- Photos or medical records showing any injuries.

-- Copy of your divorce decree, if your marriage was terminated by divorce on grounds of physical abuse or extreme cruelty.
+- A copy of your divorce decree, if your marriage ended because of abuse or extreme cruelty.

-- If you are filing for a waiver of joint filing due to “extreme hardship,” submit evidence that your removal would result in hardship significantly greater than the hardship encountered by other foreign nationals who are removed from this country after extended stays.
-(The evidence must relate only to those factors that arose during the two-year period for which you were admitted as a conditional resident).
+- If you are asking for a waiver of joint filing due to “extreme hardship,” provide evidence that your removal from the U.S. would cause hardship significantly greater than what most others experience when removed after a long stay.
+This evidence must relate only to events that occurred during your two-year conditional residence period.

-- If you are a child filing separately from your parent, submit a full explanation as to why you are filing separately, along with copies of any supporting documentation.
+- If you are a child filing separately from your parent, include a detailed explanation of why you are filing on your own, along with supporting documents.

 NOTE – All documents must be translated.
 Translations do not have to be Formal or Notarized.
 They must be complete and accurate and must contain a certification such as this: – “I ____ (name) hereby state that this is a true and accurate translation of the foregoing document and I am fluent in both English and ______ (language).”
 It is appropriate to translate your own documents.